-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-☑ No fee required.

-o Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.

-1) Title of each class of securities to which transaction applies:

-2) Aggregate number of securities to which transaction applies:

-3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-4) Proposed maximum aggregate value of transaction:

-5) Total fee paid:

-o Fee paid previously with preliminary materials.

-o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): ☑ No fee required. o Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: o Fee paid previously with preliminary materials. o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-1) Amount Previously Paid:

-2) Form, Schedule or Registration Statement No.:

-3) Filing Party:
+1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party:

-4) Date Filed:

-EXPLANATORY NOTE

-We are filing this material solely to revise the mailing date of the proxy statement and to update the dates for submission of shareholder proposals as originally filed with the Securities and Exchange Commission with our Definitive Proxy Statement on May 31, 2006.
-There are no other revisions or amendments to the originally filed Schedule 14A.
-Accordingly, this filing amends the Definitive Proxy Statement filed on May 31, 2006 to revise the proxy statement so that it reads in its entirety as follows.
+Persons who are to respond to the collection of information contained in this form are not required to respond unless the form displays a currently valid OMB control number.

-MITCHAM INDUSTRIES, INC. 8141 SH 75 SOUTH P.O.
-BOX 1175 HUNTSVILLE, TEXAS 77342-1175 NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD JULY 27, 2006
+MITCHAM INDUSTRIES, INC.

+8141 SH 75 SOUTH P.O.
+BOX 1175 HUNTSVILLE, TEXAS 77342-1175

+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD JULY 27, 2006